 Within a short period of time, Patriot forces had Baum and his men surrounded.
-Many of his Indian and Loyalist allies fled in the heat of the battle.
+Many of his Native and Loyalist allies fled in the heat of the battle.
 Baum himself was mortally wounded leading his Germans in dogged resistance on the little knoll, where they were overrun.

-The battle continued until nightfall, when darkness brought it to a halt.
+The battle continued until nightfall when darkness brought it to a halt.
 Unfortunately for Baum, his reinforcements arrived just after the battle.
 Burgoyne’s detachment suffered more than 200 dead and seriously wounded; more than 700 were taken prisoner or missing.
 American casualties were about 70.